-THE CRITIC opens in US, UK and Ireland Cinemas on September 13, 2024 Starring Ian McKellen, Gemma Arterton, Mark Strong, Ben Barnes, Alfred Enoch, Romola Garai and Lesley Manville.
+THE CRITIC is now playing in US, UK and Ireland Cinemas.
+Starring Ian McKellen, Gemma Arterton, Mark Strong, Ben Barnes, Alfred Enoch, Romola Garai and Lesley Manville.

 “James Erskine,” the critic in Patrick Marber’s latest screenplay, is a complicated bounder.
 He parades his prejudices and attacks his victims with the same ferocity that his kind (queers not critics) have long endured from homophobes, like the National Front bullies in the film.
 He is fearless, ambitious, vain-glorious.
 With his colleagues at work, he is comfortably witty, generous, the life and soul.
 He despises his boss: he loves his secretary.
 Lots of detail for an actor to play and explore, so that, despite its sensational plot, The Critic is not crude melodrama.
 When Marber sent me his script he was clearly proud of his creation.